hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 `pending_airdrops` will be empty, details are in transaction body

-Note: NFT serial 8 of T8 is left in pending airdrop, but all of the pending fungible amount of T7 was transferred
+Note: NFT serial 8 of T8 is left in pending airdrop, but all of the pending fungible amount of T7 was transferred.

 #### Reject